 - stiffness at the location of the node

-Some cases of Heberden’s nodes may be asymptomatic with only mild or very few symptoms.
+Some cases of Heberden’s nodes may be asymptomatic, or only cause mild or few symptoms.

 If you have Heberden’s nodes, you may have difficulty performing some tasks that require gripping or pinching, like turning the key in your car’s ignition or uncapping a soda bottle.

 You’re also more likely to get Heberden’s nodes if you have a family history of them.
-Being clinically obese is also a risk factor.
-If you participate in a sporting activity or have a physically demanding job, your risk increases as well.
+Obesity is also a risk factor.
+If you participate in sports or have a physically demanding job, your risk increases as well.

 Other risk factors include:

 There’s currently no cure for osteoarthritis or its associated conditions.
 Treatment for Heberden’s nodes may vary.

 Treatment aims to:

 Your treatment options will depend on your medical history and current medications.